-However, this amount can sometimes vary depending on brand tested.
+However, this amount can sometimes vary depending on the brand tested.
 For example, Coconut Secret claims that their coconut sugar or crystals are a GI of between 35-40, which is considerably lower.
-In addition, the Food and Nutrition Research Institute, also reports data that identifies coconut sugar has a mid-range GI of 35 and the syrup 39.
+Likewise, the Food and Nutrition Research Institute, also reports data that identifies coconut sugar has a mid-range GI of 35 and the syrup 39.

-Generally, GI numbers should be taking lightly in our opinion as these amounts when testing sugars also vary depending on what other foods are consumed with them along with many important individual parameters.
+Generally, GI numbers should be taken lightly in our opinion as these amounts when testing sugars also vary depending on what other foods are consumed with them in addition to many important individual parameters.

 According to the USDA Food Composition database, we find that coconut sugar is about the same in calories when compared to white cane sugar.
 It also has roughly the same number of calories found in other sugars like brown sugar, maple sugar, Sucanat, turbinado, date sugar and palm sugar (made from another palm species).